The Story of The Gorka Suit

 ...You didn't think we stopped there, did you?

 It's a plan that only happened due to the success of the first shipment and the overall growth of KommandoStore.
-It's something we never could have imagined we'd be able to risk in 2020.
+It's something we never could have imagined in 2020.

 Out With The Old Ways...

 The Gorka must go on, Ivan would say.
-So we rolled up our sleeves and got our hands dirty to secure yet another batch.
-But no more funny business, we learned our lesson.
+So we rolled up our sleeves and got our hands dirty to make another batch.
+But, we learned our lesson — no more Russia.

 The K will continue to live on in new camos, and we've got big plans for the 'M' model too.
 You'll just have to wait and see.